tebexio/BuycraftX/README.md

   * Sponge 3.x
 * Custom item IDs are not supported, as it is not portable to other platforms and is deprecated.

+## Translations

+Help us translate the BuycraftX project by participating in our Crowdin project located at https://crowdin.com/project/buycraftx-plugin.

 ## Standalone executor

 BuycraftX can be integrated into your own custom applications to handle command execution.
 Most applications will